AlexPoone/universal_best_practices/README.md

 3. Set up Issue Tracking system.
 Never use a spreadsheet for it. (spreadsheets may have privacy and access control issues; the file will become extremely large; lack of data control; lack of suitable analytical tools...)

 ### Comments and documentation
-4. Comment style: At least four spaces in front, format: `    // 20xx.xx.xx - Name - What has been changed`
+4. Line comment style: At least four spaces in front, format: `    // 20xx.xx.xx - Name - What has been changed`
 5. **API Testing**: NEVER use ~~curl~~ or ~~Postman~~ (obsolete tools), for [many obvious reasons, security and "Don't Repeat Yourself" just being two of them](https://peciel.com/blog/2024/10/01/why-you-should-never-ever-use-postman).
 ALWAYS use an OpenAPI generator from function comments.

 6. Push notifications: Explain what \*push\* notifications mean in the first place, as opposed to \*pull\* notifications.
 I found most people confused by it.
 Push notifications are ephemeral and should not be stored in servers, except the ones that need to be resent as a result of an error.
 Instead you should synchronise new notifications with old ones in local mobile storage.
 ALWAYS use a wrapper to wrap methods so that you can test them (both manually and automatically before CI/CD).